Thursday, August 25, 2022

 Perhaps outside some window

-you misheard
+the you in Rumi misheard

-the whirling music
+the whirling tune

 of windblown petals

-and even as they
+or even as they

-seek to whisk
+sought to whisk

 a thicker roux

-from a flower’s fat sorrow
+from a flower’s fat sorrow,

-as faith or masculinity
+or masculinity

 how some become lovers